-- The district will pay for pre-approved credits of college coursework using the following guidelines: - a.
+- 1. The district will pay for pre-approved credits of college coursework using the following guidelines: - a.
 The course(s) must be pre-approved by the administration as being applicable to the teaching assignment. - b.
 Receipts and transcripts must be provided to the administration before reimbursement can be made.
 A minimum B Grade is required. - c.
-The teacher must still be in the employment of the district to receive reimbursement.
+The teacher must still be in the employment of the district to receive reimbursement. - 2.
+The district will pay for MDE Teacher Certification Renewal Fees related to their position.

-- d.
-Transcripts or proof of satisfactory completion will be provided to the administration prior to the start of a new school year unless unattainable by that time due to the university's processing of documents. - 2.
-The Board recognizes that professional meetings are enriching experiences.
+3. The Board recognizes that professional meetings are enriching experiences.
 Teachers may submit requests to attend professional meetings to the Principal for approval.
 Approval and necessary expenses will be granted subject to budget, educational value, and/or relevance to teacher's stated objectives on evaluation.
 The board will cover the cost of coursework it requests the teacher to pursue.